Carlo Perrone (footballer, born October 1960)

-Carlo Perrone (born 12 October 1960 in Rome) is an Italian professional football manager and a former player.
+Carlo Perrone (born 12 October 1960) is an Italian footballer and manager.

 Career

 Playing career

 Perrone played 7 seasons (72 games) in the Serie A for S.S.
 Lazio, A.S.
 Roma and Ascoli Calcio 1898.

 Coaching career

 As a coach, he led A.S.
 Pescina Valle del Giovenco to promotion to 2009–10 Lega Pro Prima Divisione.
 The offseason was full of optimism and Paolo Rossi was hired as club's vice-president, but Perrone was fired after just 2 games in the new season.

-On 26 July 2011 he was appointed head coach of Salerno, a newly refounded club of the historical local club Salernitana in Serie D. He guided Salerno Calcio to immediate promotion to Lega Pro Seconda Divisione, but was not confirmed for the 2012–13 campaign, as the board opted to hire Giuseppe Galderisi instead.
+On 26 July 2011, he was appointed head coach of Salerno, a newly refounded club of the historical local club Salernitana in Serie D. He guided Salerno Calcio to immediate promotion to Lega Pro Seconda Divisione, but was not confirmed for the 2012–13 campaign, as the board opted to hire Giuseppe Galderisi instead.
 He was called back on 20 September 2012, from the now named Salernitana, after the sacking of Galderisi.